Image Generation from Contextually-Contradictory Prompts: Experiments and Results

 \subsection{Qualitative Results}

-\paragraph{\textbf{Comparisons with baselines.}} Figures~\ref{fig:results} and~\ref{fig:10wide} present qualitative comparisons on the Whoops! and ContraBench datasets.
-Across both benchmarks, the baseline methods FLUX, SD3, R2F, and Ella consistently exhibit characteristic failure modes when handling prompts with contextually contradictory concepts.
-For instance, as shown in Figure~\ref{fig:results}, our method is the only one to successfully generate scenarios such as a blue Shrek or a monkey juggling tiny elephants.
+Figure~\ref{fig:results_wide} presents qualitative comparisons on the Whoops! and ContraBench datasets (see Appendix for more results).
+Across both benchmarks, baseline methods consistently exhibit characteristic failure modes when handling contradictory prompts.
+In contrast, SAP successfully generates challenging cases such as a blue Shrek or a monkey juggling tiny elephants (Figure~\ref{fig:results_wide}).
+In addition to FLUX, SAP also improves SD3 generations under contradictory prompts (Figure~\ref{fig:sd3}).

-For SD3 and FLUX, these prompts conflict with their learned priors, leading to failures in generating text-aligned images.
-Ella was originally designed for long and complex prompts, not specifically for those containing contextual contradictions, and therefore struggles with challenging contradiction cases.
-The training-free baseline R2F alternates between prompts at predefined timesteps, a strategy originally designed for attribute binding rather than addressing contextual contradictions.
-While it can reinforce rare concepts, this approach does not align prompt content with the stages at which semantic features emerge during denoising.
-As a result, it often produces hybrid concepts that merge incompatible elements from conflicting objects (see the owl and SpongeBob in Figure~\ref{fig:10wide}).
+For SD3 and FLUX, contradictory prompts expose conflicts with learned priors, resulting in prompt misalignment.
+Ella and Annealing Guidance, not designed for contradictions, perform less effectively on such cases.
+R2F alternates between prompts at predefined timesteps, a strategy designed for attribute binding rather than addressing contextual contradictions.
+While it can reinforce rare concepts, it does not align prompts with the stages at where semantic features emerge during denoising.
+As a result, it often produces hybrid concepts that merge incompatible elements from conflicting concept (see the bodybuilder in Figure~\ref{fig:sd3}, and the owl and SpongeBob results in the Appendix).